Holland: Languages

 The predominant language spoken in Holland is Dutch.
 Hollanders sometimes call the Dutch language "Hollands," instead of the standard term Nederlands.
 Inhabitants of Belgium and other provinces of the Netherlands use "Hollands" to mean a Hollandic dialect or strong accent.

 Standard Dutch was historically largely based on the dialect of the County of Holland, incorporating many traits derived from the dialects of the previously more powerful Duchy of Brabant and County of Flanders.
 Strong dialectal variation still exists throughout the Low Countries.
 Today, Holland proper is the region where the original dialects are least spoken, in many areas having been completely replaced by standard Dutch, and the Randstad has the largest influence on the developments of the standard language—with the exception of the Dutch spoken in Belgium.

 Despite this correspondence between standard Dutch and the Dutch spoken in the Randstad, there are local variations within Holland itself that differ from standard Dutch.
 The main cities each have their own modern urban dialect, that can be considered a sociolect.
 Some people, especially in the area north of Amsterdam, still speak the original dialect of the county, Hollandic.
 This dialect is present in the north: Volendam and Marken and the area around there, West Friesland and the Zaanstreek; and in a southeastern fringe bordering the provinces of North Brabant and Utrecht.
 In the south on the island of Goeree-Overflakkee, Zeelandic is spoken.

 Legacy

 New Holland

-The province of Holland gave its name to a number of colonial settlements and discovered regions that were called Nieuw Holland or New Holland.
+The province of Holland gave its name to a number of colonial settlements and regions that were called Nieuw Holland or New Holland.
 The largest was the island continent presently known as Australia: New Holland was first applied to Australia in 1644 by the Dutch seafarer Dirk Hartog as a Latin Nova Hollandia, and remained in international use for 190 years.
-After its discovery by the Dutch explorer Abel Tasman, New Zealand was likewise named after the Dutch province of Zealand.
+New Zealand was likewise named after the Dutch province of Zealand, after an exploratory voyage led by the Dutch explorer Abel Tasman landed there.
 In the Netherlands Nieuw Holland would remain the usual name of the continent until the end of the 19th century; it is now no longer in use there, the Dutch name today being Australië.